W3ndige/rootnetsec.github.io/_posts/2018-03-23-angstromctf-slots.md

 - Category: Misc
 - Points: 90

+{% highlight text %}
+defund is building a casino empire.
+Break his slot machine, which is running at web.angstromctf.com:3002.
+Note: connect with netcat or an equivalent tool.
+{% endhighlight %}

 ### Solution

 At the beginning, we're given a source of an application running on certain port `web.angstromctf.com:3002`.
 By connecting to this port using `nc`, we're given a simple blackjack game, taking an user bet and then making the random choice.